sahil-shubham/sahil-shubham.in/content/posts/Day6/index.md

 date = 2021-08-05
 +++

-I am always interested in knowing what things I don't know about, everything isn'ts supposed to learnt immediately, if ever.
-But knowing what you don't know if one of the most important things in making someone humble.
+I am always interested in knowing what things I don't know about, everything isn't supposed to learnt immediately, if ever.
+But knowing what you don't know is something I find important.

 ## How?

+I never sat down and made a list explicitly, keeping everything in mind was always how I did it.
+I think I didn't know that one can forget things :p

-Because of this being the first time I was writing this, I just didn't know where to start and how in depth should I go into something before marking it as someting I am good at or not.
+Hence because of this being the first time I was writing this, I just didn't know where to start and how in depth should I go into something before marking it as someting I am good at or not.

 I spent ample amount of time thinking about things but was only on my way on getting into an [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis), so I ended up looking at [roadmap.sh](https://roadmap.sh) as a checklist.
 I am assuming that it's a good enough list for now just based on how many stars it has on GitHub (~168k).

-I wouldn't say that I don't know few the things I have kept unmarked but I am doing so that I end up looking into those things once again.
-It has been a considerable time I looked at them and hence think that I would explore them in more depth if done now.
+I wouldn't say that I don't know few of the things I have kept unmarked but I am doing so, so that I end up looking into those things once again.
+It has been long since I looked at them and hence think that I would explore them in more depth if done now.

 The three questions that need to be answered are:

-- Things I am good at
+1. Things I am good at
-- Things I want to get better at
+2. Things I want to get better at
-- What is my training plan for this?
+3. What is my training plan for this?

-I am combining question 1 and 2 for now, but would try to answer them separately and be more to the point the next time I make a list like this.
+I am combining question 1 and 2 for now, but would try to answer them separately and be more to the point next time.
 I have set a calendar event for 5th September to look back at this.

 # Things I am good at & Things I want to get better at